contributte/doctrine-fixtures/.docs/README.md

 	}

 	/**
-	 * Load data fixtures with the passed EntityManager
+	 * Load data fixtures with the passed ObjectManager
 	 *
 	 * @param ObjectManager $manager
 	 */